BillClinton/Appunto-Auth/README.md

 __anchor_if_permitted($permission,$uri,$title,$attributes)__

 Creates an anchor based on the local URL if user has the appropriate permission.
-The permission paramter is case sensitive and must match the internal name of a permission you have created in the admin interface for this to return a link
+The permission parameter is case sensitive and must match the internal name of a permission you have created in the admin interface for this function to return a link

 This helper uses the anchor() helper function from CodeIgniter's URL Helper so use the guidelines for that function for the 2nd, 3rd and 4th parameters.